MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/LabIntro2.md

    ![Manage Your Virtual Machine](./media/gext2.png)

+3. If you have not extended the duration prior to when the lab is about to end, a pop-up will appear, giving you the option to extend.
+Click **OK** to proceed.

-3. Click "Next" from the bottom right corner to embark on your Lab journey!
+4. Click "Next" from the bottom right corner to embark on your Lab journey!

    ![Start Your Azure Journey](./media/num.png)